matijasipek/MLOps_PortfolioOptimization/portfolio/README.md

 │
 ├── pyproject.toml       <- Project configuration file
 │
-├── reports              <- Generated analysis as HTML, PDF, LaTeX, etc.
+├── visualizations              <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures          <- Generated graphics and figures to be used in reporting │
 ├── requirements.txt     <- The requirements file for reproducing the analysis environment